 Get involved.
-Offer to attend sales meetings when possible to find out what they’re up against.
-Help them understand the show, why it works, and how clients benefit from advertising in your time slot.
-And if you really want to be a hero, offer to go on a sales call from time to time.
+Offer to attend sales meetings when possible to understand their challenges and if you really want to be a hero, offer to go on a sales call occasionally.

 - Go to lunch with a key client that’s close to making a buy.
 Help the AE close the deal.

-- Ask the promotions team if you can help with public appearances, especially when they’re in a bind and nobody else wants to.
-And especially when there’s no talent fee!
+- Ask the promotions team if you can help with public appearances, even when there’s no talent fee!
 This solves a problem, and you get to meet listeners!

-- Work with the digital team to help them reach the goals for engagement.
-Ask them to explain what is important and how you can help.
-Then brainstorm ways to promote the show’s main appointment tune-in times for a win/win.
+- Work with the digital team to reach the goals for engagement.
+Ask them how you can help.
+Then brainstorm ways to promote the show’s main appointment tune-in times to create a win/win.

-Is there a strong feature that remains unsponsored or underpromoted on social media?
-Chances are the sales department doesn’t realize the value because nobody has shown them!
-And the digital team may not even know the feature exists.
+Is there a strong feature that remains unsponsored or underpromoted?
+There’s a good chance other departments don’t realize the value because nobody has shown them!

-That can be frustrating, but don’t get upset.
+That can be frustrating but don’t get upset.
 Treat it as an internal marketing challenge.
-How can you create materials and a campaign to educate the team on how popular this feature has become?
-Start a campaign to make everyone want to promote the show’s key segments.
+How can you create materials and an internal marketing campaign to educate the team?

-This business is full of people who want to avoid criticism.
+Finally, this business is full of people who want to avoid criticism.
 They point fingers and shift blame for anything that goes wrong.
-Don’t be that guy.
+Don’t be that person.

 If it goes well, you did it.